 The Bible's quintessential tower is of course the Tower of Babel (Genesis 11:1-9), in which mankind's aspirations of greatness are manifested in an accumulative result of works — but see for some verbal context the noun אבן, 'eben, meaning stone, the verb לבן, laban, meaning to bake bricks, and the verb בנה, baneh, meaning to build.

 A society's "tower" is its total accumulated wealth in both material sense and in a science and technological sense; its total library of wisdom and skills, its centralization and infrastructure.
+Quite literally, a society's tower is that what ties society together.
+The Greek word for tower as used in the New Testament is πυργος (purgos), literally meaning fire-place or light-house; a structure specifically designed to burn a beacon fire in and to guide people toward it.
 When the menfolk of Penuel refused to help out Gideon, he threatened to tear down their tower, because of which their society would bankrupt and disintegrate (Judges 8:9, 8:17).

 These structures would in time evolve into temples for tribal totems, central banks in which societies stored their collective surplus and ultimately centralized government.
 In the bronze age, communities all over the world appear to have answered the call of nature to flaunt their collective powers and their communal capacities in elaborate monuments that have no further purpose (hence the talaiot of Minorca and Majorca, the torri of Corsica, the sesi of Pantelleria and even the brochs of Scotland — see our article on Temples, ships and treasure troves).